storacha/RFC/rfc/merkle-structure.md

 #### Dimensions affecting identifiers

 As we have established encoding affects data identifier, but also does sub-structure locality.
 In other words there are multiple dimensions of variability affecting data identifiers.
-Our last example could also have  ${await cid(json.link({ message: await json.link(message) }))} identifier if outer structure was in [DAG-CBOR] and `message` was in [DAG-JSON].
+Our last example could also have `baguqeera7mpc5etnxh7yi4bn7eojrmmbegkfv3czapdcxizyl33f23gszrea` identifier if outer structure was in [DAG-CBOR] and `message` was in [DAG-JSON].

 This introduces another level of complexity if store data in [DAG-CBOR] and you are asking me for the same data in [DAG-JSON] I may not even realize I have it.
 But even if I knew I had requested data and I encoded it in [DAG-JSON] external parts would have to still link to the [DAG-CBOR] identifiers or I would have to traverse whole DAG and re-encode it just to hand requested piece in requested format.